Who decides what the prices are going to be?

 What are cross-subsidies?

 A cross-subsidy is where one customer pays more for a service than another customer for the same level of service.
-The higher revenue from the first customer is used to meet the shortfall in revenue from the second customer eg in some parts of the State, the price of water for residential customers is below the cost of providing the service and the shortfall in revenue is met from charging commercial customers a higher price.
+The higher revenue from the first customer is used to meet the shortfall in revenue from the second customer.
+In the early days of the reforms (from 2009), these cross subsidies were very large, with some customers paying three or four times the charges of other customers for the same services.

 Can I disconnect from the water and sewerage infrastructure to avoid paying for the service?